 Nationwide, the attrition rate in general surgery programs is approximately 20 percent per year.
 We have been relatively spared in this regard, in part, we believe, because of the camaraderie among our residents and the enjoyment residents find from living in St. Louis.
 The region is full of affordable housing, good schools, great professional sports teams, a world-class symphony, opera, a number of terrific museums and fantastic restaurants.
 A majority of residents own their own homes, allowing them to build equity in the time they spend in training.
 Residents enjoy time together not only at work, but also outside the hospital.
 The department holds season tickets for residents for each of the professional sports teams (Cardinals baseball, Rams football and Blues hockey), giving residents a great diversion from hospital work.
 Symphony and opera tickets are also frequently made available to residents.

 As you may know, applications for positions in general surgery have varied in number over the past several years.
 Last year, we saw a significant increase in the numbers of applicants to our training program.
-We feel fortunate to have been quite successful in the 2013 Match and are enthusiastic about those individuals we have been given the privilege to train.
+We feel fortunate to be quite successful in the Match and are enthusiastic about those individuals we have been given the privilege to train.
 Despite the recent trends with variable applicant numbers year to year, our residents remain of the highest caliber, in terms of both scholastic achievement and humanistic values.
 I believe we have been able to attract such outstanding individuals because of the strengths our program holds.

 I consider our training program to be the premier residency in general surgery today.
 We are able to provide outstanding clinical exposure to our residents in a stable economic environment, with faculty who are committed to the residents and the institution.
 The faculty strength, across each discipline in surgery, is unparalleled, not only in clinical activity, but also in research expertise and depth.
 These strengths, combined with the innovations in duty hours and interactive learning, have resulted in a surgical residency training program that sets the standards for all others.
 We are proud of what we have to offer and encourage you to browse our website and then come see for yourself the good things that are going on here in St. Louis.